CRI-iAtlas/shiny-iatlas/README.md

 0.039s: - .First(): no such function on search() 0.039s: - Remaining packages per R_DEFAULT_PACKAGES to be attached by base::.First.sys() (in order):
 ```

+## Database

+- If you are initializing the database with `build_iatlas_db` and having a problem where it fails to connect after creating the tables, check that you are not running Postgress locally, outside of docker.